piebug/tutorial-vue/README.md

 I thought about experimenting with [editable SVG](https://v2.vuejs.org/v2/cookbook/editable-svg-icons.html) using [heroicons](https://heroicons.com/), but my motivation petered out before I could get to it.
 Maybe someday! 🐱‍👓

-## Bummers

-I found out that GitHub pages doesn't support Single Page Apps (SPAs), which is a major bummer with using `vue-router`.
-Basically, it tries to look for a dedicated HTML file for each path, but all of my pages are served out from the `index.html`.
-Welp!

-This issue would prevent anyone from navigating to the [Employees](https://pies-n-loaf.github.io/tutorial-vue/employees) page with the URL alone - they would be **required** to click on the link within the app to get there.

-This was wholly unacceptable to me, so I used [Learn Vue's advice](https://learnvue.co/2020/09/how-to-deploy-your-vue-app-to-github-pages/#setting-up-your-project) to copy the index page to `404.html` in my deploy workflow.
-This means all true 404s show the home page instead of an error, but for a project this inconsequential, this is perfectly splendid.

 ## Setup

 I used `yarn` to manage dependencies and `vue create` to set up my project.
 I kept the generated source code as `example_src/` so I could reference it.